nanahpang/FlashyHackers/README.md

 * Django == 1.10

       pip install django

-* Some packages:

-      pip install simplejson
-      pip install django-scheduler
-      pip install django-bower
-      pip install django-directmessages
-      pip install django-bootstrap3-datetimepicker
-      pip install django_jenkins
 * MySQL

     Download from [MySQL Website](https://www.mysql.com/downloads/).

-* (You can use pip3 install -r requirements.txt to install all the dependencies)
+* You can use pip3 install -r requirements.txt to install all the dependencies.

 ## Setup: